-A man has been arrested on suspicion of common assault by battery.
+A man has been arrested on suspicion of common assault.
 He is a professional football player earning £180,000 per year.
 It is alleged that the man punched a photographer who was trying to take a picture of him whilst he was having a drink with a woman in a bar.
-The man has never been in trouble with the police before.
+The man has never been in trouble with the police before and has requested that he is represented by the duty solicitor while at the police station.